-5 Items From ONE Thrift Store Sweater!
+Repurpose Old Clothes: 5 Items From ONE Thrift Store Sweater

 Share it with others!

+Are you wanting to repurpose old clothes?
 Buy 1 thrift store sweater or re-purpose an old sweater of your own to make 5 ideas that are easy and will warm your home during the cold months!

-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
+This post may contain affiliate links, I earn from qualifying purchases at no extra cost to you.
 Click here for my disclosure policy

 Pick a pillow that you will insert into the sweater cover.
 I had this pillow on hand, it came from IKEA for $2.